 How to apply

-Applications for the 2023 scholarship have closed.
-Subscribe to the Teach Queensland alerts to receive an email when applications for the 2024 scholarship program opens.
+Applications for the 2024 scholarship have now closed.
+Subscribe to receive an email alert when applications for the 2025 scholarship program open in Term 4.

 Enquiries and further information